 While high-tech electronics can greatly enhance the learning experience, the power needs and cables that come along with them often create safety hazards and connectivity obstacles for students, faculty, and school administrators.
-These problems are generally simple to clear up, though – all that's needed is a little planning, and a few smart wire management products.
+These problems are generally simple to clear up, though — all that's needed is a little planning and a few smart wire and cable management products.
 Here are our top picks for keeping school electronics safe and organized, according to how and where they're used.

 - • A/V carts are the perfect way to store and transport media equipment from classroom to classroom — until they start to become strangled by cables from TVs, DVD players, and projectors.
 Cable management items easily keep all your power cords and audio/video cables neatly within the frame of your media cart, using a simple cable organization system that can be mounted almost anywhere you need it.
 One of the items is MagDaddy™, which magnetically sticks to any metal surface.
 Just mount it to the cart and place cables into the open clips.
 There are self-adhesive cord organizers as well that can route and hold A/V cables in place, including 3M® Innovation Command™ Adhesive Hooks and Hangers or BlueLounge® CableDrop™ Cord Clips.
 Animal clips are all-purpose, self-adhesive cable holders that add personality to a school environment too.